MDP modeling for multi-stage stochastic programs: Conclusion

 \section{Conclusion}

 \revision{We have shown how policy graphs} can model a range of sequential decision problems under uncertainty.
 From the viewpoint of stochastic programming, we have extended policy graphs to incorporate ideas from MDPs, including decision-dependent transition probabilities, a limited form of statistical learning, and their combination: decision-dependent learning.
-From the viewpoint of the MDP literature, we have presented policy graphs and SDDP algorithms as a practical combination for modeling and solving a class of structured MDPs with continuous states and continuous actions, \revision{which we call CACS-MDPs.}
+From the viewpoint of the MDP literature, we have presented policy graphs and SDDP algorithms as a practical combination for modeling and solving a class of structured MDPs with continuous states and continuous actions, \revision{which we call CACS MDPs.}

-Our model for decision-dependent learning allows the agent to take actions whose sole purpose is to reveal information so that better decisions can be subsequently made.
+Our model for decision-dependent learning allows the agent {to take actions that} reveal information so that better decisions can be subsequently made.
 Our models for both decision-dependent transitions and decision-dependent learning yield non-convex cost-to-go functions.
 Our algorithmic variants of SDDP use a mix of convex relaxations to form a policy, and the original non-convex models to evaluate the policy's performance.

 Although our focus has been on modeling and algorithmic development, we provide an open-source implementation of our ideas in \texttt{SDDP.jl} \cite{dowsonSDDPJlJulia2017}.
 The code and documentation are freely available at \url{https://sddp.dev}.
 As future work, we will conduct larger-scale computational experiments and integrate our work with other features supported by \texttt{SDDP.jl}, such as risk aversion.